 Everyone has a unique sense of personality.
 The description you read for each Enneagram personality type are helpful summaries; however, there will always be variances in how every individual interacts, even though they may share the same Enneagram number.

-Wings are one of the ways the enneagram uses to explain further and understand the complexities of personality.
+Wings are one of the ways the Enneagram uses to explain the complexities of personality.
 Enneagram wings can influence thinking and behavior because individuals will still identify with some of the core motivations of these adjacent types.
-Everyone has a dominant personality type but can also relate to each type in various ways.

 Understanding Enneagram wings is important because the wings of each personality type affect each type in significant ways and can be used to further understand an individual’s motivations.
 Recognizing each enneagram wing’s influence can help you avoid weaknesses or lean into their strengths when needed.

 How Do Enneagram Wings Work?

 Enneagram wings influence your dominant Enneagram personality type in decision-making, complementing or contradicting your dominant type’s traits and enhancing your personality.

 The presence of a wing is thought to influence a person’s overall Enneagram type and can provide additional insights into their personality and behavior.
 For example, a person with a type 4 Enneagram core and a type 3 wing might exhibit traits from both the Individualist and Achiever types, such as a desire for uniqueness and a drive for success.